ExWeiv/weiv-data/app/README.md

 Currently we don't have a documentation we are working on one to create so you can see all functions but we have TS included in our library so you should be able to use autocomplete and even see some examples for some of the functions.
 But here are some examples and the logic of this library.

-First of all this library is designed to make switch from wixData easy so most of the functions are same with wixData which means you can use wixData API docs to understand the syntax or APIs.
+First of all this library is designed to make switch from wix-data easy so most of the functions are same with wix-data which means you can use wix-data API docs to understand the syntax or APIs.
 But everything is not same even if they are similar.

-Since we add some extra features or we use different style for our library it's different than wixData in some cases.
+Since we add some extra features or we use different style for our library it's different than wix-data in some cases.

 ```js
 import weivData from "@exweiv/weiv-data";